 Before we dive in it’s worth considering a few important things before buying food truck equipment.

 - Equipment Quality – You will potentially be cooking for large numbers of people which means you need commercial catering equipment that is durable and up to the task.
-Go for recognised manufacturers and brands as they will stand less chance of breaking down (at critical moments), compared to cheaper versions.
+Go for recognized manufacturers and brands as they will stand less chance of breaking down (at critical moments), compared to cheaper versions.

 - New vs. Used – Commercial catering equipment can be very expensive to buy brand new and will definitely be a consideration, especially if you have a small budget.
 You, therefore, may want to consider buying used equipment which is perfectly fine as long as it’s been maintained over time.

 - Unit Space – Before buying catering equipment you will need to consider how much space you have available in your catering unit.
-Buying too much equipment can limit your ability to manoeuvre within the truck and hinder your processes of prepping and serving.
+Buying too much equipment can limit your ability to maneuver within the truck and hinder your processes of prepping and serving.

-- Eco-friendly disposables – When it comes to buying disposables such as cups, trays and cutlery go for products with eco-friendly credentials such as bio-degradable or 100% recyclable packaging.
+- Eco-friendly disposables – When it comes to buying disposables such as cups, trays, and cutlery go for products with eco-friendly credentials such as bio-degradable or 100% recyclable packaging.
 The world is moving towards a more sustainable future and customers and event organisers will expect this as standard practice.